 Our new Health-Supportive Culinary Arts program offers a holistic approach to plant-based, nutrition-minded cooking with a focus on whole foods and wellness.

 Harvest a Health-Forward Future

 The Institute of Culinary Education’s new Health-Supportive Culinary Arts career training program promotes nutrition, wellness and sustainability with vegetable-forward curriculum inspired by the Natural Gourmet Institute.
 Our plant-based culinary arts program includes instructional exposure to a wide range of proteins and can appeal to plant-based, vegetarian and vegan lifestyles.

 America's Best Culinary School* now offers America's first nationally accredited health-supportive, plant-based curriculum.
 Annemarie Colbin, Ph.D. founded the Natural Gourmet Cookery School in her Upper West Side apartment in 1977, two years after Peter Kump founded his eponymous cooking school (now ICE) in an Upper West Side apartment.
 Both received rave reviews, grew, became accredited diploma programs and changed their names over the following 30 years.
 In 2019, the educational institutions collaborated to offer the Natural Gourmet Institute's unique health-supportive approach to cooking at the Institute of Culinary Education, which cultivates creativity and innovation in every kitchen classroom.
-Aspiring chefs and food enthusiasts can explore ICE's fifth and newest career program to customize their education in America's culinary capital.
+Aspiring chefs and food enthusiasts can explore ICE's fifth and newest career program to customize their education in one of America's culinary capitals.

 Foundations of the Curriculum

 The Natural Gourmet Institute used specific criteria for making mindful and deliberate decisions when sourcing ingredients: whole, fresh, seasonal, traditional, balanced, local and delicious.
 These seven principles of food selection promote a sustainable food system with regard for natural resources and people while empowering chefs and cooks to lead the conversation about food, wellness and health.
 This mission is at the foundation of ICE’s new curriculum, which incorporates whole foods, nutrition education, plant-based cooking and meals that heal.
 The principles extend to the pastry modules, which include flourless, vegan and gluten-free desserts and breads, as well as traditional pastries.

 Food & Healing